numba/numba/docs/source/cuda/simulator.rst

   lines, since the simulator uses source line information to keep track of allocations of shared memory across threads.
 * Mapped arrays.
-* Host and device memory operations.
+* Host and device memory operations: copying and setting memory.
 * :func:`.syncthreads` is supported - however, in the case where divergent threads enter different :func:`.syncthreads` calls, the launch will not fail, but unexpected behaviour will occur.
 A future version of the simulator may